corcorana/restingIAF/README.md

 ## General information
 Source code for `restingIAF`, an automated resting-state individual alpha frequency (IAF) estimation routine implemented in EEGLAB.

-Repo also contains a manuscript preprint (long and short(er) versions, archived on bioRxiv) outlining the rationale for programme development, its performance across simulated and non-simulated EEG datasets, and guidelines for parameter settings.
+Repo also contains manuscript preprints (long and short(er) versions, archived on *bioRxiv*) outlining the rationale for programme development, its performance across simulated and non-simulated EEG datasets, and guidelines for parameter settings.
-The [long version](https://github.com/corcorana/restingIAF/blob/master/MS_long.pdf) includes a detailed examination of some of the problematic aspects that afflict many common approaches to IAF estimation.
+The [long version](https://github.com/corcorana/restingIAF/blob/master/MS_long.pdf) includes a detailed examination of some of the problematical features of conventional approaches to IAF estimation.
-It also contains certain technical methodological details that were omitted from the [short version](https://github.com/corcorana/restingIAF/blob/master/MS_short.pdf).
+It also contains additional technical details that were omitted from the [short version](https://github.com/corcorana/restingIAF/blob/master/MS_short.pdf).
 Most of these details are collated in the latter's accompanying [appendix](https://github.com/corcorana/restingIAF/blob/master/MS_short_appendix.pdf).

 ## Simulation analyses